 Based on scientific studies connecting exercise and the brain, we can conclude that consistent exercise can lead to better brain function and improved concentration, especially in children and adults with ADD and ADHD.

-Because the behavior of children diagnosed with ADHD may be distracting to other students, teachers may struggle with how to maintain a classroom environment where every child can learn.
+Because the behavior of children diagnosed with ADD or ADHD may be distracting to other students, teachers sometimes struggle with how to maintain a classroom environment where every child can learn.

 Using movement as a tool to enhance learning has been found to decrease behavioral episodes of children with ADD and ADHD.
 Perhaps teaching the elementary curriculum with specific emphasis on fundamental movements could decrease the symptoms associated with ADD and ADHD.